-- Family Tax Benefit Part A and/or B are not considered to be means-tested support payments for the purpose of an Equity Scholarship application.
+- Family Tax Benefit Part A and/or B do not qualify as means-tested support payments for an Equity Scholarship application.

 - You must be receiving the benefit in your own name, not in the name of a parent of partner.

-SATAC will not access, use, modify, disclose or retain information or data about any Centrelink customer (including the Customer Reference Number or CRN), except in performing our official duties of assessing Institution Equity Scholarship eligibility.
+SATAC uses your Centrelink data to check eligibility for Equity Scholarships.
+We will not access, use, change, disclose or keep information or data about any Centrelink customer (including the Customer Reference Number or CRN), except in performing our official duties of assessing scholarship eligibility.

-SATAC will only request data from Centrelink if you provide consent for us to do so on your Equity Scholarships application.
-If you do not provide consent then you will need to provide income history documentation.
+SATAC will only request data from Centrelink if you consent to us doing so in your application.
+If you do not provide consent, then you will need to provide income history documentation.

-For those listed as having an income of $18,201 or above you will need to provide certified copies of the relevant Australian Tax Office Notice of Assessment.
+For those listed with an income of $18,201 or above, you will need to provide certified copies of the relevant Australian Tax Office Notice of Assessment.

-For those listed as having an income of $0 to $18,200, you will need to provide a statutory declaration stating that the income you have listed is true and correct.
+For those listed with an income of $0 to $18,200, you will need to provide a statutory declaration stating that the income you have listed is true and correct.

 You must also provide documentary proof of any partnership or trust income entered.

-SATAC's participating institutions provide a range of scholarships and grants to assist students financially.
-Contact the institutions directly for more information about the scholarships on offer.
+SATAC's partner institutions provide a range of scholarships and grants to assist students.
+Contact the institutions for more information about the scholarships on offer.